TurboWarp/sb3fix/README.md

     logCallback: (message) => {
       console.log(message);
     },

+    // Different runtimes support different features.
+A project that is invalid in Scratch might
+    // be valid for another runtime.
+This lets you control which runtime sb3fix targets.
     // Values: 'scratch' (default), 'turbowarp'
     platform: 'scratch'
   };

   // To use the above options, just supply as the second argument when you call sb3fix: await sb3fix.fixZip(brokenZip, options);
   sb3fix.fixJSON(brokenJSON, options);